platformsh/platformsh-docs/docs/src/development/access-site.md

 ## Accessing the application with SSH

-Most interactions with Platform.sh require SSH key authentication, and you will need to [set up your SSH keys](/development/ssh.md) before working on a site.
+Most interactions with Platform.sh require SSH authentication.
+You need to [set up SSH keys](/development/ssh.md) or log in via the CLI before working on a site.

-Once that's done, you can easily access the command line on your application over SSH.
-To log in to the environment that corresponds to your current branch, simply type:
+Then, you can access the command line on your application over SSH.
+To log in to the environment that corresponds to your current branch, run:

 ```bash
 platform ssh
 ```

-To log in to some other environment, use the `-e` flag to specify the environment.
+To log in to a different environment, use the `-e` flag with the environment name.

 The application container is a fully working Linux environment using the `bash` shell.
 Most of the system consists of a read-only file system (either the underlying container image or your built application image), so you cannot edit code live, but otherwise the full system is available to read and peruse.
 Any file [mounts](/configuration/app/storage.md) you have declared in your `.platform.app.yaml` will be writable.